-All of us on the team have learned a great deal so far.
-We have become intimately familiar with Google's Python style guide, we have worked with the Twisted server framework, and we have been forced to consider optimization of heuristic functions for rapid, repeated use.
+All of us on the team have learned a great deal about both AI and software development so far.
+We have researched relevant AI concepts, such as heuristics for the game of Chess, game tree search (quiescence, iterative deepening, A*, etc.), and representation techniques for large game state trees.
+In addition to our research on relevant AI concepts, we have become intimately familiar with Google's Python style guide, worked with the Twisted server framework, and considered the optimization of heuristic functions for rapid, repeated use.
 Tackling quiescent search will, most likely, be the project's most cerebral challenge.
-However, we are eager to tackle it and to utilize the tools we have built to construct a competent chess player.
+However, we are eager to tackle it and to utilize the tools we have built to construct a semi-competent chess player that demonstrates many of the concepts we have learned in this class.